IsaPannunzio/list-filtering/README.md

 # List Filtering

 # About
-This is my solution to the Codewars's kata "List Filtering".
+This is my solution to Codewars's kata "List Filtering".

 # Instructions
 In this kata you will create a function that takes a list of non-negative integers and strings and returns a new list with the strings filtered out.